Skip to content

 "...the rest of the key on a second quoted string..." )

 The two quoted strings are concatenated by the resolver to reconstruct the key.
-It's a DNS syntax peculiarity, not an option: if you paste a 2048 key as one block into an interface that only accepts a single string, you get either an error or a truncated key — and the signature fails.
-Most DNS hosts handle this splitting automatically, but some interfaces require you to do it by hand.
+It's a DNS syntax peculiarity, not an option: a 2048 key pasted as one block into an interface that only accepts a single string produces either an error or a truncated key — and the signature fails.
+Most DNS hosts handle this splitting automatically, but some interfaces require it to be done by hand.

 What about 4096 bits?

-Before migrating, know where you start.
-You can fetch your public key in DNS (dig TXT selector._domainkey.your-domain.com) and infer the size, or — simpler — run your domain through our free analyzer, which reads your current DKIM key and tells you whether it's 1024 or 2048.
-If you discover an old 1024 key, it's not a burning emergency, but it's a good candidate for your next rotation.
+Before migrating, the starting point has to be known.
+Fetching the public key in DNS (dig TXT selector._domainkey.example.com) allows the size to be inferred, or — simpler — a pass through our free analyzer reads the current DKIM key and reports whether it's 1024 or 2048.
+An old 1024 key turning up isn't a burning emergency, but it's a good candidate for the next rotation.

 Migrating from 1024 to 2048 without breaking anything